Cromwell tank: Performance

 The A24 design specification had originally been constrained by the available tank engines of the time, delivering only 300 hp and limiting the weight.
 The evolution to A27M increased the weight slightly, but fitting a 600 hp engine almost doubled the power-to-weight ratio and created a very fast tank.
 This was combined with the Merrit-Brown gearbox that allowed the tank to steer while still powering both tracks, allowing it to maintain speed while manoeuvring, while tanks like the Sherman or T-34 lost power while turning and necessarily slowed down.

 The Cromwell was the fastest British tank to serve in the Second World War, with a top speed of 40 mph.
 This speed was extremely beneficial in both attack and defence, outmanoeuvring opponents.
 At least one case is known of vehicle commanders using the vehicle's fast speed to jump large gaps.
 In the Netherlands, a troop of three Cromwells was able to leap a 20 ft wide canal when surprised by enemy forces.
 This speed proved too much for even the Christie suspension and in later models the final drive ratio was changed to lower the top speed to 32 mph, which was still fast for its time.

 The Cromwell's armament was changed from the 6-pounder to the dual-purpose 75 mm.
-This gave a significant reduction in armour penetration compared to newer 6-pounder armour-piercing discarding sabot ammunition, which was becoming available, but added the ability to fire high explosive (HE) shells, which were more capable against other targets, such as anti-tank guns.
+This gave a significant reduction in armour penetration compared to newer 6-pounder armour-piercing discarding sabot ammunition, which was becoming available, but added the ability to fire high explosive (HE) shells that were more capable against other targets, such as anti-tank guns.
 The high velocity 75 mm gun was developed in an attempt to give both good anti-tank and HE performance, but in May 1943 proved too big to be fitted to the Cromwell.
 This issue led to the development of the A34 Comet, while the gun bore was increased to 76.2 mm to become compatible with 17-pounder ammunition, albeit with smaller shell casings with less propellant.
 The lack of a high-velocity weapon proved to be a significant limitation against opponents such as the Tiger, and the Cromwell had to rely on mobility.